Member Card

 1. In the Barcode redemption section, select the Generate Unique Codes option from the dropdown to generate the Barcode Value for each member card.

-The user when scanning the QR code redirects him to a redemption website.
-It Marks the QR code as already enabled, then the coupon is updated on the user's phone, therefore the user will be able to scan the QR code again.
+The user, when scanning the QR code, was redirected to a redemption website.
+It marks the QR code as already enabled, then the member card is updated on the user's phone, therefore, the user will be able to scan the QR code again.

 📘